explodinglabs/iko/COMMANDS.md

 ## Create

-Create an ad-hoc migration.
+Use the `create` command to crate an ad-hoc migration.
 Creates empty deploy, verify and revert scripts for you to write yourself.
 Use with `-e/--edit` to open your editor.

 ```sh